Egbert-Azure/egbert-azure.Github.io/_posts/Not published yet -2023-09-4-Embracing the Unknown in My Chess Journey.md

 ---

 ![Alt text]({{ site.baseurl }}/assets/images/chesspieces/wikipedia/wP.png){:width="5%"}
+Another week is gone - you might have recognized some site improvments and some fancy images such as the white pawn.
+A great app is White Pawn App for the ChessNut Air e-board, but that's content for another blog post.

 In my previous post, ["The Road to ELO 2000 - Unlearning and Rediscovering Openings"](https://egbert-azure.github.io/the-road-to-elo-2000/), I started the journey of unlearning and rediscovering openings in order to elevate my chess game.
 And not a big surprise, it's all about building a new repertoire that fits to your personal style.